spinnaker-hackathon/gardening/README.md

   * Every participant will receive swag and a free lunch delivery voucher for each day they show up

 ## Do I need to build something production-ready to participate?
+NO!
 A top goal of this event: build the community and give participants a chance to get to know each other.
 Your team isn't required to build something that’s fully working.
 If you get halfway through a project and it no longer makes sense, you will have likely learned a lot and made connections.
 Stay and hang out!
 While we're sure to come out with some useful features, fixes, or plugins, this is supposed to be fun.
 It does not need to be feature complete.